×

 • You might need to request additional quota for your VPC if you are adding additional custom security groups.
 For information on requesting an AWS quota increase, see Requesting a quota increase.

-This section provides the necessary details that enable you to control egress traffic from your OpenShift Dedicated cluster.
-If you are using a firewall to control egress traffic, you must configure your firewall to grant access to the domain and port combinations below.
+If you are using a firewall to control egress traffic from OpenShift Dedicated, you must configure your firewall to grant access to the certain domain and port combinations below.
 OpenShift Dedicated requires this access to provide a fully managed OpenShift service.

 Procedure